Clay Pell

 Herbert Claiborne Pell IV (born November 17, 1981) is an American lawyer, military officer, and politician.
 He is a commander and judge advocate in the United States Coast Guard Reserve, and served as the Deputy Assistant Secretary for International and Foreign Language Education in the United States Department of Education.
 He is the grandson of the late Senator Claiborne Pell.
 Pell ran for the 2014 Democratic Party nomination for Governor of Rhode Island in a competitive three-way race ultimately won by Rhode Island State Treasurer Gina Raimondo.

+As of June 2025, Pell is a judge to the United States Coast Guard Court of Criminal Appeals.

 Early life and education

-Pell was born to Herbert C. Pell III and Eugenia Stillman Diehl Pell on November 17, 1981, in Tucson, Arizona.
-Pell is the grandson of Senator Claiborne Pell and Nuala Pell (the granddaughter of A&P grocery chain founder George Huntington Hartford).
+Pell is the grandson of Senator Claiborne Pell and Nuala Pell (a great-granddaughter of A&P grocery chain founder George Huntington Hartford and granddaughter of his son Edward V. Hartford).
 Through his grandfather, he is a direct descendant of Wampage I, a Siwanoy chieftain.

 Pell attended The Thacher School and graduated in 2000.
 He also attended the School Year Abroad (SYA) in Zaragoza, Spain (1999) and Beijing, China (2001).
 He graduated from Harvard College in 2005 with high honors and a bachelor's degree in social studies.
 Pell also received a Citation in Modern Standard Arabic from Harvard.
 Pell went on to graduate from Georgetown University Law Center with a J.D. in 2008.